Maori Oral Narratives and Pakeha Written Texts: A Cultural Dialogue in New Zealand History

 Efforts to digitize archives, such as the Alexander Turnbull Library’s partnership with iwi to repatriate and annotate historical documents, exemplify how technology can decolonize narratives.
 Similarly, interactive apps like Te Kōkī allow users to engage with traditional stories through augmented reality, blending ancestral wisdom with modern accessibility.
 These projects not only preserve knowledge but also challenge dominant historical narratives by centering Māori voices and worldviews.

-The bottom line: the convergence of pūrākau and written records reflects a broader movement toward reconciliation and shared stewardship of history.
+At the end of the day, the convergence of pūrākau and written records reflects a broader movement toward reconciliation and shared stewardship of history.
 By weaving together these distinct yet complementary traditions, New Zealand continues to forge a narrative identity that is both deeply rooted and forward-looking—a testament to the enduring power of storytelling in shaping a unified yet diverse society.